semihcanturk/mesh_CNN/README.md

 In conventional CNNs, the convolution filters are defined by regular shapes; a square is often used due to its trivial translatability to 2D array data structures.
 These filters are then convolved samples from the data which are congruent, which are called “patches".
 This sampling operation is referred to as “striding”, where patches from data are called iteratively in a predefined order.

-The mCNN convolutions associate each data point with a patch, defined by all nodes within a specific graph distance from the point, ordered by a) graph distance from the center node which contains the associated data value, and b)the following ordering for nodes of the same graph distance/order:
+The mCNN defines this convolution operation as a _vertex domain mesh convolution_.
+The convolutions associate each data point with a patch, defined by all vertices within a specific graph distance from the point, ordered by a) graph distance from the center vertex which contains the associated data value, and b)the following ordering for vertices of the same graph distance/order:

-1. The node with the closest euclidean distance in 3D, node A, is queued first.
+1. The vertex with the closest euclidean distance in 3D, vertex A, is queued first.
-2. At this point, the nodes of the same order will form a circle, with each node having two neighbors of the same order.
-Then, of its two neighbors, the one with the closest euclidean distance to node A is queued, determining whether the order is clockwise or counterclockwise.
+2. At this point, the verticess of the same order will form a circle, with each vertex having two neighbors of the same order.
+Then, of its two neighbors, the one with the closest euclidean distance to vertex A is queued, determining whether the order is clockwise or counterclockwise.
 3. From then on, the order is trivial.
-In the direction defined in 2), all unvisited nodes are visited in order.
+In the direction defined in 2), all unvisited vertices are visited in order.
-4. The list of all unseen neighbors of the nodes from the current layer is delegated as the next layer.
+4. The list of all unseen neighbors of the vertices from the current layer is delegated as the next layer.

-Then, to account for the time dimension, a time window H is selected **(Figures 1, 2A)**: The convolution tensor for one example contains the patches from all nodes, for all time samples within the time window H. Multiple examples (270 for our motor task classification experiment) are generated from a single patient by slicing running windows of width H through the patient data, which include 284 consecutive time samples **(Figure 1A)**.
-The convolution tensors are constructed by flattening the patch dimension for each node n to form a row vector.
-This results in a (l \\times N \\times H) tensor, where l is the length of a single patch and Nis the total number of nodes in the mesh.
+Then, to account for the time dimension, a time window H is selected **(Figures 1, 2A)**: The convolution tensor for one example contains the patches from all vertices, for all time samples within the time window H. Multiple examples (270 for our motor task classification experiment) are generated from a single patient by slicing running windows of width H through the patient data, which include 284 consecutive time samples **(Figure 1A)**.
+The convolution tensors are constructed by flattening the patch dimension for each vertex n to form a row vector.
+This results in a (l \\times N \\times H) tensor, where l is the length of a single patch and Nis the total number of vertices in the mesh.
 A single HCP patient data then produces 270 of these tensors.
 Each filter then also assumes the (l \\times H) shape, with the convolutional layer possessing f number of filters.
 The convolution operation then, dimensionally speaking, takes place as the following:

 <div id="MPEquationElement:C465A36C-87B5-45AF-BBC9-9CE1B0736758">